-The run chart shows the number of patients being added to the Dementia Register increased to September 2016 but decreased in October 2016 and stayed the same to January 2017.
+The run chart shows the number of patients being added to the Dementia Register continues to fluctuate on a monthly basis but overall has increased from April 2016 to February 2017, but down again in March.
 Work continues as described below.